 There is no better way to help people achieve at their highest potential than servant leadership.
-Servant leaders, committed to the mission, the organization, and their people, work to find more effective means, strengthen their organization, and build up their people.
+Servant leaders, committed to the mission, the organization, and their people, work to find more effective means to achieve, strengthen their organization, and build up their people.
 When the leader’s concern for people is sincere and trusted, expectations can be discussed openly and problems corrected.
 Occasions when someone has to separated from the organization and the team are few.

 An Inescapable Responsibility

 - Dishonesty.
-There are situations in which a servant leaders serves by standing up for integrity.
-Sooner or later as a servant leader you are likely to encounter someone who is dishonest.
+There are situations in which a servant leader serves by standing up for integrity.
+Sooner or later you are likely to encounter someone who is dishonest.
 Some years ago I discovered that a high-ranking employee in a trusted position was diverting substantial sums of money to his personal use.
 At first the employee denied the theft, and then when confronted with irrefutable evidence argued that he should retain his position because he would repay the losses and not do it again in the future.
 Unquestioned trust was essential to performance of this employee’s duties.
 Although for various reasons we chose not to press charges, we had to terminate the man’s employment.

 Many performance problems arise from lack of skill or information.
 These can usually be resolved with training and improved communication.
 Dishonesty is different.
 The problem in these cases is not inability to perform the task or lack understanding about the nature of the task.
 The problem is a deficit in character, and the roots of character failure are usually deep and resist easy solutions.

 Personal integrity is essential to servant leadership and, by extension, servant leaders must insist on integrity in others as well.
 Failure to stand for integrity inevitably erodes trust in the leader and in reality becomes a lack of integrity in the leader, too.